vidhishajaswani/CI-CD-Pipeline/README.md

 3. Set up the interactions between local repo and this source repo.
 The following instructions achieve the same.

-   ### Instructions for creating the interactions between Git repositories
    - On the jenkins-srv VM, create the production git repositories ```checkbox.git``` and ```itrust.git```.

    - Inside the ```*.git``` directories, run the following command to initialize as a bare repository.